kkomitski/popcorn/README.md

 - [ ] Module system and imports
 - [ ] Error handling (try/catch)
 - [ ] Type annotations (optional)

+## 📝 TODO
+- [ ] Add a `line` property to the Token struct and carry it into the parser for error handling
+- [ ] Improve error handling across the language
+- [ ] Emit bytecode from the AST
+- [ ] Build a VM to read the bytecode

 ## 📄 License